 He could fully accept Nick and watch as his audience gets drawn away from him towards the shiny, nice, respectable, clean-cut, articulate, magnanimous young man who can handle himself way, way better than Alex.

-It's a stunt strategy that's meant to make Turning Point look unable to answer these questions and to expose them as the non-conservative shills Nick says they are.
+It's a stunt strategy that's meant to make Turning Point look unable to answer these questions and to expose them as the non-conservative shills Nick says they are the conservatives.

 Alex cannot be on the receiving end of that kind of treatment and survive.